Fundraising ideas for kids

 If you’re hosting a fundraising event with your child or other children, it’s important to emphasise the importance of adult supervision at all times.
 The child’s physical and emotional safety must be paramount, so make sure that you have plenty of other parents or guardians there to keep an eye on everyone.
 If there’s a big group of children, don’t try to take all the responsibility on yourself.

-Now onto the good part – where you can start thinking about all the fun activities you can do to get those donations rolling in.
-If you’re still looking for some inspiration we also have a blog post on fundraising ideas in general.
+Now, onto the good part – where you can start thinking about all the fun activities you can do to get those donations rolling in.
+From fundraising events to sponsorship, here are some ideas to help you reach your fundraising goals in no time.

 Sponsored walks or runs